Lawrence-McCandless/bqr/README.md

 # BayesianQuantileRegression
-R and stan codes for Bayesian quantile regression
+R and stan codes for comparison of Bayesian and conventional quantile regression